 Often, having a small circle of friends is taken as the hallmark of an introvert.
 But for you, it’s not just about preferring “depth” over “breadth.”

 You’re extremely sensitive to the emotions and attitudes people bring, and you know that your caring, generous nature can easily be taken advantage of by toxic individuals.
 The people who are closest to you are the ones who’ve proven again and again that they’re there for you just as much as you are there for them.
 So, even if you end up with a large friend network, you often spend lots of time with just the same few people — the ones who actually “get” you.

 6. There’s such a thing as “too much” time in your inner world.

 As much as you love alone time, you can’t take too much of it.
 Spending too long in your inner world leaves you feeling tired, restless, or even depressed — and disconnected from the things you care about.
 There’s a good reason why: Extroverts feel rewarded by the external world, and not getting enough of it will leave you feeling unmotivated and lost.

 7. You crave novel experiences.

-Many HSPs benefit from routine — but for you, you need regular doses of things that are new and different.
-Sure, big changes can still be hard, but you also enjoy the sense of discovery of a new place, acquaintance, or experience.
-Going out to the same venue with the same people every week probably doesn’t do it for you.
+Many HSPs benefit from routine, but for you, you need regular doses of things that are new and different.
+Sure, big changes can still be hard for you, but you also enjoy the sense of discovery of a new place, acquaintance, or experience.
+Going out to the same venue with the same people every week probably won’t do it for you.